Forums » About the Replicant project »

 Thank you again: it is sometimes hard believing in FOSS O:)

-RE: How do you make a normal life? - Added by Daniel Alsace 12 months ago
+RE: How do you make a normal life? - Added by Daniel Alsace almost 4 years ago

 I decided to chose a Samsung galaxy S3 i9300 precisely to install 100% free software, to have the safest phone possible, and relatively cheap (the wifi key and OTG cable where the same price than the phone!).